Aliases for MCAT Gene

 GeneCards Summary for MCAT Gene

 MCAT (Malonyl-CoA-Acyl Carrier Protein Transacylase) is a Protein Coding gene.
-Diseases associated with MCAT include middle ear disease.
-Among its related pathways are Metabolism and Fatty acid metabolism.
+Diseases associated with MCAT include Middle Ear Disease.
+Among its related pathways are fatty acid biosynthesis initiation and Metabolism.
 GO annotations related to this gene include poly(A) RNA binding and [acyl-carrier-protein] S-malonyltransferase activity.

 UniProtKB/Swiss-Prot for MCAT Gene